How to Write Product Descriptions

 An e-commerce copywriter needs to perform the job of a bricks-and-mortar salesperson, giving the visitor the kind of information that will assist them in making an informed decision to purchase.

 According to a recent study from Salsify, 94% of customers will abandon a site if they can’t find the information they need to make an informed purchase, so it’s important that your product description provides all the necessary details.
-Furthermore, even if the visitor converts, 70% of returns are still because the size or colour is wrong, so it’s crucial these are communicated effectively, particularly for fashion and luxury brands.
+Furthermore, even if the visitor converts, 70% of returns are still because the size or colour is wrong, so it’s crucial these are communicated effectively, particularly in luxury and fashion eCommerce.

 They make up part of your SEO strategy